 But my boys were way to cozy to come out.

 So at 9:52 am on the 13th I was at the hospital with an IV of Pitocin.
 When I arrived I was at 2 cm and 70-80% effaced.
 We didn’t do a Foley bulb or any additional medication.
 Just the Pitocin with fluids.
 Within a few hours, I was on the maximum dose of Pitocin.

 During this time I alternated between Hypnobabies tracks and napping.
 Over the course of that day and night I had a few times where I felt like I was heading into my active birthing time, but each time it fizzled out.

 The good news was I was very comfortable this whole time.
-In fact the most uncomfortable part was my monitors on my belly kept falling off or stopped picking up two babies and would both pick up one.
-So every 20-30 minutes or whenever I moved the nurses would have to come adjust them, which took 10-20 minutes each time.
+In fact, the most uncomfortable part was my monitors on my belly kept falling off or stopped picking up two babies and would both pick up one.
+So every 20-30 minutes or whenever I moved the nurses would have to come to adjust them, which took 10-20 minutes each time.